 - The unit and title deed are different from each other

-Above points are just example but we have seen many issues from property transactions amongst foreigners in Thailand.
+Above points are just example but we have seen many issues from property transactions among foreigners in Thailand.
 It must better for you to consult with the lawyer who specializes in property transaction before you hand out your money to the prospective Seller.
 We have property services in Bangkok, Phuket and other provinces in Thailand.
 We have also observed that different locations may need different requirements or paper work because some locations are in strict area such as Phuket, Samui, Phra Ngan etc. Therefore, we can provide different approach to handle and accomplish the case.

 Our Property Service lawyers also sees to it that they provide the necessary documents and requirements as some locations requires different details and different approach.
 We always make sure that we are on the right track for the welfare of our clients.
 Siam Attorney’s lawyers have significant experience on different fields, but our lawyers excel on the following property services in Thailand: